patchlevel/event-sourcing/docs/pages/pipeline.md

 );
 ```

+!!! danger

-> :warning: Under no circumstances may the same store be used that is used for the source.
+    Under no circumstances may the same store be used that is used for the source.
-> Otherwise the store will be broken afterwards!
+    Otherwise the store will be broken afterwards!

 The pipeline can also be used to create or rebuild a projection: